jjfumero/level-zero-tests/CONTRIBUTING.md

 ## Verifying Changes

 Changes should be verified before being merged into master.
-The minimum level of verification is currently for your changes to successfully build on Ubuntu 18.04.
-Other distros will be added down the road, and Windows builds are still in the process of being enabled.
+The minimum level of verification is currently for your changes to successfully build on Ubuntu 18.04 and Windows.

 There are two ways to verify your changes: automated GitLab pipelines, and manually using the provided Dockerfiles.